Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Related Work

 \paragraph{PLS, CCA, and high-dimensional two-view spectral methods.} CCA dates back to \citet{hotelling1936cca} and remains a canonical framework for extracting coupled linear structure from paired observations.
 PLS is a closely related alternative that maximizes cross-covariance and is widely used in modern high-dimensional applications \citep{rosipal2006pls,boulesteix2007pls}.
 Both admit spectral formulations based on cross-covariance matrices, connecting two-view learning to singular-vector behavior in high dimensions \citep{benaychgeorges2012singular}.
 Recent work has begun to analyze PLS-SVD in the proportional regime under fully observed spiked models \citep{leger2025pls}.
 Our contribution addresses a different regime: we characterize when spectral PLS remains informative under \emph{entry-wise missingness in both views}, yielding an explicit threshold and overlap curves as functions of $(\alpha_x,\alpha_y,\rho)$.

 \paragraph{Missing data in multivariate latent-variable models.} The statistical literature distinguishes MCAR/MAR/MNAR mechanisms and clarifies how missingness can distort estimation \citep{little2002missing,schafer2002missing}.
 For single-view structure learning, probabilistic PCA \citep{roweis1998empca,tipping1999ppca} provides a likelihood-based model that naturally accommodates incomplete observations via EM \citep{dempster1977em}.
 In the two-view setting, probabilistic formulations of PLS \citep{elb2018ppls} and variants developed for data integration (e.g., multi-omics) provide flexible models for inference and prediction \citep{elb2022po2pls}, while generalized CCA has also been adapted to missing values through algorithmic treatments \citep{vandevelden2012gcca_missing}.
 These methods focus on modeling and estimation procedures under missingness; in contrast, we target a sharp high-dimensional \emph{recoverability boundary} for the classical spectral estimator PLS-SVD under dual MCAR masking.
+Zero-filled and rescaled spectral estimators also appear as initializations in matrix completion; our setting differs in studying cross-covariance singular vectors for paired two-view data and the resulting PLS-SVD recovery threshold.

 \paragraph{Phase transitions, spiked matrices, and replica methodology.} Sharp transitions are a hallmark of spiked random matrix models.
 The BBP phenomenon \citep{baik2005bbp} and the singular-vector characterization of low-rank rectangular perturbations \citep{benaychgeorges2012singular} provide the natural mathematical baseline for PLS-SVD once the cross-covariance is cast in spiked form.
 Replica methods have long been used to analyze thresholds and overlaps for high-dimensional spectral inference \citep{biehl1993unsupervised,hoyle2007multiple} and connect to algorithmic perspectives such as message passing \citep{bayati2011amp}.
 More recently, \citet{ipsen2019pca_missing_phase} used replica techniques to derive a phase transition for PCA with missing data and emphasized an effective signal-to-noise reduction viewpoint.
 Our work extends this line to two-view learning by giving a replica-symmetric derivation for PLS-SVD under dual MCAR masking, recovering the fully observed spiked-rectangular formulas as a special case and isolating the missingness effect through the multiplicative attenuation $\theta_{\mathrm{eff}}=\sqrt{\rho}\theta$.